Samir Kuntar: Statements following his release

 After his release, Kuntar made a number of statements on certain elements of the Israeli–Palestinian conflict.

-Prisoner exchange deal

 In an interview to Al-Manar, Hezbollah's satellite television network, Kuntar said: "I'm jealous of the Zionists, who don't spare any effort in bringing back captured soldiers or soldiers' bodies.
 Seriously, we are jealous of our enemy and its care for a [body] and how it goes to the end of the world in order to return it, and of its concerns for captives and how it will go to the very edge to bring them back."

-New attacks against Israel

-In an interview with Al-Jadid TV, which aired on 18 July 2008 (as translated by the MEMRI), Kuntar stated that: "There is a disease in this region called "the state of Israel," which we refer to as "the plundering entity."
-If we do not put an end to this disease, it will follow us, even if we flee to the end of the world.
-So it's better to get rid of it."
-In a subsequent interview, Kuntar stated that "and God willing, I will get the chance to kill more Israelis."

 In an interview with the Agence France-Presse in October 2008, Kuntar stated that "The resistance will end only when the Zionist entity disappears."
 He also claimed that Israel is preparing to attack Lebanon again and that "Israel is going to suffer great losses.
 The idea that Israel is an invincible, secure state has become a myth."

-Attacks on Israeli civilians

-In an interview with Al-Jazeera TV and Al-Jadid/New TV, which aired on 26 July 2008 (as translated by the MEMRI), Kuntar stated that: "To be honest, our operation had both civilian and military targets.
-Today, tomorrow, and the next day – our targets are always. ...
-There are no civilian targets – it's "civilian" in quotation marks.
-The Zionists themselves define the Israeli as a soldier who is on leave for 11 months every year."

-Assassination of Anwar Sadat

-In an interview with Al-Jazeera TV and Al-Jadid/New TV, which aired on 26 July 2008 (as translated by the MEMRI), Kuntar was asked how he viewed the assassination of Egyptian President Anwar Sadat in 1981.
-Kuntar stated that: "[The assassination of Sadat was] a most wonderful operation – to the point that all the prisoners cheered together when Sadat was assassinated.
-This man symbolized treason and apostasy.
-Ever since Camp David. ...
-Look at the history – Camp David, the 1982 invasion, and then the strike against Iraq. ...
-All the catastrophes that befell the Arab world began with Camp David.
-It was a wonderful historical moment, which I hope will recur in similar cases."